 Admission to the University is offered on a selective basis.
-To be considered for admission, transfer candidates must submit an application, a high school or GED transcript (if out of high school less than five years or if less than 25 transferable college credits have been completed), a letter of recommendation, Office of Student Affairs/Judicial Affairs form (if attending a four-year residential college/university within the last academic year), and official transcripts or evidence of approved withdrawal from all previous colleges and universities attended.
-The application fee is waived when students apply online at http://www.bw.edu/admission/apply/.
-SAT or ACT scores may be required for recent high school graduates.
+To be considered for admission, transfer candidates must submit an application for admission at http://www.bw.edu/admission/apply/; a high school or GED transcript (if out of high school less than five years or if less than 25 transferable college credits have been completed), a letter of recommendation, Office of Student Affairs/Judicial Affairs form (if attending a four-year residential college/university within the last academic year), and official transcripts or evidence of approved withdrawal from all previous colleges and universities attended.
+ACT or SAT scores are not required.
 All of the applicant’s credentials, including all previous course work completed at other colleges or universities, are considered in the admission process.
 Failure to fully disclose all academic records to the Admission Committee at the time of application may be cause for cancellation of admission or dismissal from the University.

 Successful candidates for admission typically submit credentials from colleges and universities accredited by a regionally accredited institution, have met the general admission requirements for first-time students and have earned a B average in their college or university course work.
 Candidates should be in good academic, social and financial standing at their previous institutions.
 Students not in good standing at a previous institution may be considered for admission provided they have been out of school at least one full year prior to their proposed date of entrance.